Main aim

 Here’s what you’ll need:

-- a recording of couple #1’s first meeting – this recording should be the first half of the story only
+- A recording of the first half of story #1

 The lesson